Johnthestudent/OpenAPI_project/READ_ME_BEFORE_START.txt

 8.)
 Clicking on the Download JSON button, you can download the n-th secret's text as a JSON file.
 For the Download XML button, the same data can be downloaded as a XML file.
 Follow step 7th if secret cannot be found.

+Bonus step -> In this new version (version 2), you are given the chance to overwrite the text of the existing secret.
+Once you overwrite it, and then submit the number mentinoed in step 5, you will see the new secret.

 Helpful resources:
 - https://www.ibm.com/docs/en/order-management?topic=services-specifying-http-headers
 - https://www.tutorialrepublic.com/faq/how-to-return-json-from-a-php-script.php